 The Nintex World Tour visited Houston, Texas, on March 21st.
-A lot of anticipation and momentum precluded this event with the announcement of Nintex’s acquisition of robotic process automation (RPA) company, Enablesoft, maker of Foxtrot RPA.
+A lot of anticipation and momentum precluded this event with the announcement of Nintex’s acquisition of robotic process automation (RPA) company, Enablesoft, maker of Nintex RPA.

 Nintex Chief Marketing & Strategy Officer Dustin Grosse kicked off the tour with an opening talk on digital business transformation.
 Dustin highlighted the challenges and opportunities organizations face on their digital transformation journeys.

 Dustin articulated how the Nintex Platform, with its robust set of process management and automation capabilities, is ideally suited to help companies successfully manage, automate and optimize their business processes with configuration, not code.
-He shared specifics, around our latest offerings – Nintex Promapp®, Nintex Sign™ powered by Adobe Sign, and Foxtrot RPA.
+He shared specifics, around our latest offerings – Nintex Promapp®, Nintex Sign™ powered by Adobe Sign, and Nintex RPA.

 He also discussed how the Nintex Process Cloud is built on Azure and extends the value of the Microsoft Power Platform, helping enterprises worldwide accelerate digital transformation.